 Framlingham is a magnificent late 12th-century castle.
 Surrounded by parkland and estates, it was once at the centre of a vast network of power and influence.

-Explore its rich history and find out more about its journey from a medieval powerhouse to a 17th-century home for the poor.
+Explore its rich history and find out more about its journey from a Norman powerhouse to a 17th-century home for the poor.

 From Power to Poverty

 Framlingham Castle has been passed through many hands and seen numerous architectual modifactions during its long history.

 Built in the 12th century by Roger Bigod, Earl of Norfolk, it was home to the dukes of Norfolk for over 400 years.